bibek22/blog/content/physics/metric-tensor.md

 If $p$ and $q$ are the number of 1's and -1's in the diagonal entries, $(p,q)$ is defined as the signature of the metric at that point.
-And the statement is that this signature is well-defined irrespective of the chart you choose.
+And the statement is that this signature is well-defined with respect to the choice of charts.